 Download our route guides and use offline with free GPS mapping

 This straightforward Munro makes a pleasant walk with good views over Loch an Dàimh, the Trossachs, Rannoch Moor and the mountains further north on a clear day.
 The route can be boggy in parts and is often combined with Stuchd an Lochain on the other side of the dam to make a full day.

 Rough moorland which can be boggy at times, easy final broad ridge walk to summit.

-There are 23 user reports for this walk - click to read.
+There are 44 reports from this walk - click to read them.